 The idea of IRONMAN still lingered, so I began to slowly take steps to make it a reality once my diet and health were back in order.

 I transitioned from being an almost exclusive treadmill runner to an exclusive outdoor roadrunner, I haven't been on a treadmill going on two years now.
 In 2019, I completed my first marathon.

 In April 2020, newly divorced with everything closed around me, I began road cycling.
 It was a humbling start with 100 miles.
-By April 2022, I had cycled 10,000 miles.
+By the end of 2022, I ad cycled 15,745 miles!

-Thanks to disciplined training sessions and diet, I have a VO2 Max that hovers between 54 and 55, placing me in the top1% of my age group.
+Thanks to disciplined training sessions and diet, I have a VO2 Max of 59, placing me in the top1% of my age group.

-This year, I am proudly joining a select group of athletes from around the world on TEAM IMF to support the mission of the IRONMAN Foundation.
-Together, we share a passion for creating positive, tangible change in our race communities and proving that "Anything Is Possible" as I train for my first 140.6-mile triathlon consisting of a 2.4-mile swim followed by a 112-mile ride and 26.2-mile run through Sacramento on October 23, 2022.
+This year, I proudly joined a select group of athletes from around the world on TEAM IMF to support the mission of the IRONMAN Foundation.
+Together, we share a passion for creating positive, tangible change in our race communities and proving that "Anything Is Possible" as I train for my first 140.6-mile triathlon consisting of a 2.4-mile swim, 112-mile bike ride, and 26.2-mile run.

 And you are never too old or too young to start.
 I transitioned to triathlons in March of 2020 at age 42 from endurance running and completed my first ever triathlon, a 70.3 Mile IRONMAN at age 43 in extremely adverse circumstances.
 But that didn't stop me from placing in the top 45% for all women that day, as I completed the race in 6:24.
 Nor are my circumstances defining or stopping me now as I continue with my grueling training schedule of 14+ hours a week.
 I show up for myself every single day... broken elbow and all.